Index

 Amazon.com - Travel Guides Ukraine

-Transport / How do I get to Ukraine
+Transport / How do I travel to Ukraine

 Airport of Kiev = Boryspil International Airport, located 30 kilometers from the city center.
 The city's other main airport Zhuliany-Kyiv, located 7 kilometers from the center, handles domestic flights.